The final big contest of 2018 all comes down to turnout

 - Trump’s job rating in the state, per the exit poll: 59 percent.

-NBC’s Jonathan Allen and Vaughn Hillyard: “Racial tension permeates the air in [Mississippi] like humidity — thick and stifling at certain times, less noticeable at others, but always present… Hyde-Smith ensured that racial issues would be a consideration when she was captured on video earlier this month saying that she would be ‘on the front row’ if one of her white supporters was condemned to a ‘public hanging.’”
+NBC’s Jonathan Allen and Vaughn Hillyard: “Racial tension permeates the air in [Mississippi] like humidity — thick and stifling at certain times, less noticeable at others, but always present… Hyde-Smith ensured that racial issues would be a consideration when she was captured on video earlier this month saying that she would be "on the front row" if one of her supporters was somehow involved with a "public hanging" and invited her to attend.’”

 More: “Since then, Hyde-Smith has insisted there was no ‘negative connotation’ to what she said, offered a qualified apology at a debate, and watched as video of her encouraging voter suppression, a photo of her in a Confederate cap and a news story about her attendance, and that of her daughter, at private white ‘segregation academies’ have made the rounds in the state.”